You can already get the Galaxy S9 wallpapers for your phone

-Per the norm, Samsung just announced the latest iteration of its wildly popular flagship line of phones, the Galaxy S9, at Mobile World Congress.
+Per the norm, Samsung just announced the latest iteration of its wildly popular flagship line of phones, the Galaxy S9 ($719.99 at Best Buy), at Mobile World Congress.
 Save for some larger storage options, dual-aperture camera and AR emoji, there's not a lot to set it apart from the Galaxy S8.

 Maybe you're long overdue for an upgrade, you can't afford the staggering price tag or you don't feel its a strong enough upgrade to trade-in your current phone.
 Either way, it's sometimes hard not to get the smartphone blues when a new version of a phone is announced, especially when rumors about it have gradually built to a crescendo over the past several months.